-Marketing is often defined as the process responsible for identifying, anticipating and satisfying customer requirements profitably – how to get your service or product in front of your target customers and persuade them to buy it.
+Marketing is often defined as the process responsible for identifying, anticipating and satisfying customer requirements profitably.
+Basically, how to get your service or product in front of your target customers and persuade them to buy it.

-Your marketing strategy serves as the foundation of your marketing plan – it delivers a clear aim and set of goals to be achieved.
-The marketing plan defines the way in which you are going to achieve your goals using a combination of specific marketing actions and initiatives.
+Your marketing strategy serves as the foundation of your marketing plan.
+It delivers a clear aim and set of goals to be achieved.
+The plan defines the way in which you are going to achieve your goals using a combination of specific marketing actions and initiatives.

 It is essential to have a formalised marketing plan so that marketing activity is proactive and deliverable.
 Without a plan, marketing becomes solely reactive to opportunities arising.
 The plan, consisting of actions or marketing initiatives, should therefore be programmed, costed and measurable.
-It should, however, retain the ability to react to opportunities – dynamic and interactive.
+It should, however, retain the ability to react to opportunities.
+Therefore being dynamic and interactive.

 Answer: Only those that align most closely with your marketing strategy.
 If you don’t have a clear strategy prepare waste a lot of time, effort and cash on the latest ideas that promise the world and don’t deliver; not because they are bad ideas, but because they are bad ideas for your company.

-Remember: Your plan should dictate the solution; the reverse is a recipe for failure.
-Planning is all about the results, not the plan itself
+Remember: Your marketing strategy and plan should dictate the solution; the reverse is a recipe for failure.
+Planning is all about the results, not the plan itself.